looppi/collective.wtf/README.txt

 based format.
 This is not (just) due to laziness - the CSV format has been simplified to make common operations easy.

+For an example CSV file, see

+    collective/wtf/tests/profiles/testing/test_wf.csv.

+A file like this would normally go in

+    profiles/default/workflow_csv/wf_name.csv

-For an example CSV file, see docs/sample-output.csv.
-A file like this would normally go in profiles/default/workflow_csv/wf_name.csv where wf_name is the name of the workflow in portal_workfklow.
+where wf_name is the name of the workflow in portal_workflow.
 Note that you still need at least a workflows.xml to initialise the workflow definition.

 Also note that if a full workflow definition does exist (e.g. in profiles/default/workflows/my_workflow/definition.xml), the CSV importer will